-Nearly 31 years ago Motown encountered one of its other legendary departures.
+Nearly 31 years ago Motown encountered another legendary departure.
 Lionel Richie released his first album as a single artist in October of 1982.
-To this day, this self titled album is still only 1 of 9 that Richie has released.
-This album was released in the 80s, yet it shows a Lionel’s timeless signature style that is his alone.
+To this day, this self-titled album is still only 1 of 9 that Richie has released.
+This album was released in the 80s, yet it shows Lionel’s timeless signature style.

-This album contains two of Richie’s signature songs that are penned by Richie, “Truly” and “You Are.”
+This album contains two of Richie’s signature songs, penned by Richie, “Truly” and “You Are.”
 These are soul and Motown classics.
 These two songs would easily fit into any wedding service and also serve great on local karaoke nights.

 Although, this album contains other great numbers that were not recognized or released as singles.
 The opening track “Serves You Right” is a reminder of Disco days gone, yet it serves as a prelude to what 1980s music would become.
 The song details a relationship in which Richie’s significant other left for another man whose love turned out to not be so true.

 Another great song follows, entitled “Wandering Stranger.”
 I have always considered Richie a ballad king and this song does not disappoint.
 It would easily fit in between “Truly” and “Hello” on any compilation collection.
 This song talks about feeling lost while in love.